 - Foreign Objects: Remove any metal objects (coins, keys, credit cards) from the charging pad.

-- Ventilation: Ensure the charger isn’t covered or in an enclosed space that traps heat.
+- Ventilation: Ensure the charger is not covered or in an enclosed space that traps heat.

-- Software Glitch: Sometimes a simple phone restart can resolve minor issues.
+- Software Glitch: A simple phone restart can often resolve minor issues.

 If problems persist, consult your charger’s manual or the manufacturer’s support.